Crosstalk-mitigated microelectronic control for optically-active spins

 Profile Picture

-Recommended citation: Hao-Cheng Weng, John G. Rarity, Krishna C. Balram, and Joe A. Smith, Crosstalk-mitigated microelectronic control for optically-active spins. arXiv:2404.04075 (2024).
+Recommended citation: Hao-Cheng Weng, John G. Rarity, Krishna C. Balram, and Joe A. Smith, Crosstalk-mitigated microelectronic control for optically active spins, Physical Review Applied 25, 024025 (2026).

 Download Paper